Sevrima/deepRL-cllaboration-competition/REPORT.md

 </div>

-Here is also a video showing performance of agent in environment v1:
+Here is also a video showing performance of agent in the environment:
 <div align="center">
 	<img src="images/vid.gif" width=500px>
 </div>